bal-agates/python-gdcm-examples/README.md

 * ManipulateSequence.py
 * NewSequence.py

-I do not have good test cases for the following:
+I do not have good test case datasets for the following:

 * GetPortionCSAHeader.py
 * ManipulateFile.py